deadlyvipers/dojo_rules/introduction.md

 Hi, my name is Yevhen.
-I'll be learning JS frameworks.
+I'll be learning JavaScript frameworks.